john-yohan-park/Valgrind_Catalina/README.md

 5. Update Ubuntu & install relevant components (Git, Valgrind, G++, Nano)
 6. Update Ubuntu image with the changes you've made to that container

-If you already have Homebrew and Docker installed on your machine, skip to Step 3 of Installation Guide.</br>
+If you already have Homebrew and Docker installed on your machine, skip to Step 3 of Installation.</br>

 Does all this container and image-speak sound like nonsense to you?
 If so, please read the following. </br>